AbdelazizMaher/ElTaqs/README.md

 # Weather Forecast App

-An Android mobile application that displays real-time weather updates for your current location or any selected location on the map.
-You can add favorite places, receive alerts about severe weather conditions, and switch between various display units and languages.
+An Android mobile application that displays **`real-time weather updates`** for your current location or any selected location on the map.
+You can add `favorite places`, `receive alerts` about severe weather conditions, and switch between various `display units and languages`.

 ---